United States v. Students Challenging Regulatory Agency Procedures: Lower court decisions

 Under a special statute governing the ICC, a single District Court judge had to decide whether the complaint prepared and filed by the students should be transferred to a three-judge panel appointed by the Chief Judge of the United States Court of Appeals for the District of Columbia (Judge David L. Bazelon).
-A hearing was held before Judge Charles Richey on a temporary restraining order (TRO).
+A hearing was held before Judge Charles Robert Richey on a temporary restraining order (TRO).
 The Environmental Defense Fund (EDF), acting with other environmental groups, sought to intervene by filing its own complaint.
 SCRAP objected to intervention and the new complaint.
 Judge Richey allowed EDF to intervene as a party but rejected its separate complaint.
 The nation's railroads also intervened as a matter of right.
 The ICC and the United States moved to dismiss SCRAP’s complaint for a lack of standing to sue.
 The ICC also claimed the court had no authority to interfere in this early stage (characterized as the "suspension stage") of the rate proceeding in part because the ICC retained jurisdiction, although the increased rates could be collected by the railroads.
 Judge Richey denied the TRO, rejected the motion on standing, and referred the case to a three-judge panel.
-His decision is unreported but is described in To a High Court: The Tumult and Choices That Led to United States of America v.
-SCRAP.
+His decision is unreported but is described in To a High Court: Five Bold Law Students Challenge Corporate Greed and Change the Law.

 The three-judge panel consisted of Judges J. Skelly Wright, who presided, Thomas Flannery, and Charles Robert Richey.
 The United States, the ICC, and the railroads continued to challenge SCRAP's standing and contended that at this stage of the rate process (the suspension stage), a preliminary injunction could not be issued by the court.
 Following a hearing, the court, in an opinion by Judge Wright, concluded SCRAP had standing to sue.
 He also concluded that although Congress had vested exclusive jurisdiction in the ICC at the suspension stage of rate-making, Congress had granted the court jurisdiction to review ICC decisions when there was a violation of NEPA.
 Because harm was imminent and an environmental impact statement was not yet prepared, the nation's railroads were enjoined from collecting the rate increase on recyclable materials.
 The railroads and the ICC sought a stay of the injunction from Chief Justice Warren Burger, who denied it.
 The court noted probable jurisdiction at the request of the United States, the ICC, and the nation's railroads.